joaquimchianca/blog-api/README.md

 # Blog App Restful API
-An blog API developed in Java and Spring
+A blog API developed in Java and Spring